simonmichael/hledger/doc/ISSUES.md

 describes an interesting method of ranking issues by a single "User Pain" metric.
 What adaptation of this might be useful for the hledger project ?

-Here's a simplified version, currently being tested in the hledger issue tracker:
+Here's a simplified version that we are using in the hledger issue tracker:

-Two [labels](https://github.com/simonmichael/hledger/labels) can be applied to bug reports, each with levels from 1 to 5, and beginning with a to group near the front of label lists:
+Two [labels](https://github.com/simonmichael/hledger/labels) can be applied to bug reports, each with levels from 1 to 5, each beginning with the letter a so as to appear near the front of label lists:

 **Impact**